Flundrahn/manim-fourier-project/README.md

 ## Usage

+A parent class `FourierSceneAbstract` contains the logic and default configurations, the concrete parts of the animation are constructed in the child class `FourierScene`.

 Two things to know:

-1. Rendering the animation with current settings takes considerable time because of the large number of submobjects.
-For faster render set:

-    - self.n_vectors = 40
-    - self.parametric_func_step = 0.001
-    - self.path_n_samples = 1000
+1. Rendering the animation takes time because of the large number of submobjects, therefore default values have been set for a lower fidelity fourier series.
+To get a path of higher fidelity that more closely resembles the original symbol, set the number of generated vectors to `self.n_vectors = 100`.
+Optionally one can also play around with decreasing `self.parametric_func_step` and increasing `self.path_n_samples`.

-2. Command to render animation is `manim fourierseries.py`
+2. Command to render animation is `manim fourierseries.py FourierScene`
-    - optionally add flag `-ql` to render animation in low quality in order to speed up the process
+   - optionally add flag `-ql` to render animation in low quality in order to speed up the process, highly recommended while testing
    - optionally add flag `-qh` to render animation in high quality
    - optionally add flag `-p` to immediately play animation

 ## Screenshot